chris-ault/TrojanTriage/FrontEnd/Django_Guis/Cuckoo_JSON_fileUpload_Interface/README.md

 Cuckoo JSON File Upload Interface
 ==================================

-The goal with Cuckoo JSON file Upload Interface is to provide a web page for Cuckoo file analysis submissions to be parsed and submitted to the databse with Python and Django.
+The goal with Cuckoo JSON file Upload Interface is to provide a web page for Cuckoo file analysis submissions to be parsed and submitted to the databse with Python and Django ORM.

+Upon submission of the JSON file this is returned in the console:
 ![Upload Results](https://github.com/chris-ault/TrojanTriage/blob/master/FrontEnd/Django_Guis/Cuckoo_JSON_fileUpload_Interface/cuckoo_parsed_result.PNG)

-Usage (Django 1.9)
+Usage (Django 1.9-1.11)
 ------------------
 First ensure you have installed the following: